Asynchronous Distributed Optimization with Delay-free Parameters: Asynchronous Prox-DGD

 which recovers the guarantees in Theorem \ref{thm:partial}.
 However, $m^k$ may be much larger than the lower bound \eqref{eq:mkmupperbound}, especially if the typical level of asynchrony is much smaller than the worst case, indicating a faster convergence.
-To make the discussion more precise, we consider two extreme cases. \begin{itemize} \item At one extreme is a scenario where the worst-case bounds $B$ and $D$ are attained only once, and the algorithm runs cyclically without information delays afterward.
+To make the discussion more precise, we consider two extreme cases. \begin{itemize} \item At one extreme is a scenario where the worst-case bounds $B$ and $D$ are attained only once, and the algorithm runs cyclically without information delays afterwards.
 Then,

 \item At the other extreme are scenarios where (15) hold with equality.
-This happens, for example, in a system where for every $t\in\N_0$, if a node updates at the $t(B+D+1)$th iteration, its last update is delayed by $D$ and occurs at the $t(B+D+1)-B$th iteration. \end{itemize}
+This happens, for example, in a system where for every $t\in\N_0$, if a node updates at the $t(B+D+1)$th iteration, and its last update is delayed by $D$ and occurs at the $t(B+D+1)-B$th iteration. \end{itemize}

 By \eqref{eq:mkbest}, the quantity $m^k$ under the most favorable delays is determined by $n$ rather than $B$ and $D$ and is much larger than that of the worst-case~\eqref{eq:mkmupperbound}.
 In practice, the convergence will be somewhere in between these two extremes.
 To illustrate this, we run the asynchronous Prox-DGD for $10,000$ iterations in a similar setting as we used for recording the delays shown in Fig. \ref{fig:histogram}.
 Specifically, we used $n=10$ and recorded $B=37$ and $D=40$ during the execution.
-In Fig. \ref{fig:adaptivity}, we plot the realized $\{m^k\}$ (``simu'') with those obtained under the ``best'' and ``worst'' partial asynchronous realizations defined above.
-We see that the actual $m^k$ values lie between the two theoretical extremes and are roughly triple those of the ``worst'' model.
+Fig. \ref{fig:adaptivity} plots the realized $\{m^k\}$ (``simu'') and those obtained under the ``best'' and ``worst'' partial asynchronous realizations defined above.
+We see that the realized $m^k$ values lie between the two theoretical extremes and are roughly triple those of the ``worst'' model.